UCTRONICS/U6143_HA/README.md

    ![6](img/6.png)

-7. You can view the repositories and add-ins just added.
+7. You can view the repositories and add-ons added.

    ![7](img/7.png)